krzysztofzuraw/blog/blog/2020-02-09-css-in-js-patterns/index.md

 In this blog post I wanted to present 3 CSS-in-JS patterns:

 - styled prop.
-This is the easiest one to use but has a problem with having a lot of boilerplate to write and then code to maintain.
+This is the easiest one to use but has a problem with having a lot of boilerplate to write and maintain the code.

 - styled classes.
 This is somewhat in the middle between styled & css prop.
 You create main wrapper with `styled` and then inside its definition use CSS selectors to style tags inside.
 It has smaller